dl1ycf/pihpsdr-compile-MacOS/README.md

 https://www.xquartz.org/

-and install the package file found there (at the time of this writing, the file is called XQuarte-2.8.5.pkg which can be down-loaded and double-clicked).
+and install the package file found there (at the time of this writing, the file is called `XQuartz-2.8.5.pkg` which can be down-loaded and double-clicked).

 Install the homebrew system
 ---------------------------

-I have prepeared a shell script named "homebrew.sh" that installs the homebrew core and all packages that are required to compile piHPSDR.
+I have prepeared a shell script named `homebrew.sh` that installs the homebrew core and all packages that are required to compile piHPSDR.
-In addition, some code from Apple is loaded using the "xcode-select" program.
+In addition, some code from Apple is loaded via the the "xcode-select" program.

 NOTE M1/M2 Macs: